James Outman Player Props: Dodgers vs. White Sox

 - The White Sox pitching staff ranks sixth in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.59).
+- The White Sox's 4.59 team ERA ranks 23rd among all MLB pitching staffs.

-- The White Sox give up the second-most home runs in baseball (96 total, 1.4 per game).
+- White Sox pitchers combine to give up 96 total home runs at a clip of 1.4 per game (second-most in baseball).

-- The righty last pitched on Thursday against the New York Yankees, when he threw 5 2/3 innings, allowing three earned runs while giving up six hits.
+- The righty last pitched on Saturday against the Miami Marlins, when he tossed six innings, allowing one earned run while giving up four hits.

-- The 32-year-old has an ERA of 4.19, with 7.4 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .249 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.